 - Facilitating access: local support for visits and meetings in Brussels for TUM researchers and staff

-The Liaison Officer in Brussels works closely together with the EU office of TUM ForTe, the team of TUM International Center and, based on the topic, with the different departments and chairs of TUM.
+The Liaison Officer in Brussels works closely together with the EU office of TUM ForTe, the team of TUM Global & Alumni Office and, based on the topic, with the different departments and chairs of TUM.
 TUM Brussels is integrated in the Brussels Office of the EuroTech Universities Alliance, which officially opened in 2012.

 - Facilitation and support of EU research proposals with a EuroTech core consortium

-- Consulting of researchers and university administration on EU topics (e.g. H2020 work programme, policies, PPPs etc.)
+- Consulting of researchers and university administration on EU topics (e.g. Horizon Europe work program, policies, PPPs etc.)

 - Knowledge brokering and information management